President: Will McCauley ’07

-Originally from Angleton, Texas, Sadé knew she was going to be an Aggie since the age of 10 thanks to her 5th grade teacher (also an Aggie).
+Sadé, class of ’07 is originally from Angleton, Texas.
+She knew she was going to be an Aggie since the age of 10 thanks to her 5th grade teacher (also an Aggie).
 She majored in political science and minored in dance.
 While at Texas A&M, she worked with the Project for Equity, Representation, and Governance and was selected to participate in the Ralph Bunche Summer Institute at Duke University.
 She graduated with a Bachelor of Science and Master of Arts in Political Science from Texas A&M.

 Sadé is a Senior Research Analyst at Prince George’s Community College in the Research, Assessment, and Effectiveness office.
 Prior to becoming a research analyst, she was a lecturer in political science at the University of Texas Pan American for two years.
 She is currently serving as the Secretary for the NCTAMC.

 Shiloh Perry ’14 is from Dime Box, Texas.
 She received a BA in Agricultural Leadership and Development.
 She received her MPA from the George H.W.
 Bush School of Government and Public Service.
 During undergrad, Shiloh was an active member of Sigma Alpha, Collegiate FFA and the College of Agriculture and Life Sciences Ambassadors and Mentors for Study Abroad.